-Every year, the School of Mathematics organises and takes part in a wide range of outreach events, from talks and workshops to exhibitions and hands-on activities.
+Every year, the School of Mathematics organises and takes part in a wide range of outreach events, both in person and online.
+Through talks, workshops, exhibits and hands-on activities, we strive to share our passion for Mathematics with the community, beyond geographical boundaries.
 Find out more about the types of events we're involved in here.

 The Edinburgh Maths Circle is an opportunity for children aged 5 to 16 and their families to join us for an afternoon of fun and stimulating hands-on mathematics.
-This activity takes place twice per semester at the School of Mathematics.
+For next year, we are planning to host both in person and online Maths Circles so that we are able to accommodate different needs.
 Find out more on the Maths Circle webpage.

 Every spring, Scotland's capital is host to a fortnight of inspiring science and technology events at the Edinburgh International Science Festival.
 No matter what your age or science background is, you'll find something at the festival to keep you entertained.
 It might be a talk by a famous scientist, one of the many exhibitions hosted around the city, a guided walk, or an opportunity to get your hands dirty with some real experiments.

 At the National Museum of Scotland on Chambers Street, members of the School of Mathematics' Outreach Team will join other scientists from the University to show off what it is that makes their subject great, with hands-on exhibits and enthusiastic student volunteers to guide people through the science.